 I grew up in a tiny town in Wisconsin called Waterloo.
 When Star Wars came out in 1977, Waterloo’s population was about two-thousand people.
 The population now: three-thousand and some change.
 You get my drift: small, farming community in the land of milk, cheese, friendly people, and a take no shit, tell it like it is, gets the job done woman, my mother, Mary Ann Archie.

 In 1977, Star Wars played for months at our one-screen theater in Waterloo called The Mode.
 My Mom would take us every weekend.
 As a kid, The Mode was more than a theater to me, it was a transport device that carried me all over the world by way of the movies.
 With Star Wars, it took me into another galaxy.

-After graduating high school in 1985, I left Waterloo in hyperdrive.
+After graduating high school, I left Waterloo in hyperdrive.
 I was a budding musician and actress looking for new adventures.
-My aspirations would take me to Minneapolis, Austin, New York City, and eventually landing in Los Angeles.
+My aspirations took me to Minneapolis, Austin, New York City, and eventually landing in Los Angeles.
 All along the way, my mom would cheer me on from her stoop in Waterloo, encouraging me to reach for the stars.
 Until one day the stars came to her.